Actyx/Actyx/web/developer.actyx.com/docs/os/advanced-guides/actyxos-bootstrap-node.md

 The ActyxOS bootstrap node helps your nodes find their peers.

-Each ActyxOS swarm needs to have its own ActyxOS Bootstrap Node.
-It is needed whenever a new node joins the swarm.
-Once the new node establishes a connection to the ActyxOS Bootstrap Node, it will be automatically peered with all other nodes in the same swarm.
+If you are running ActyxOS only on Windows and Android, nodes will connect automatically through mDNS–assuming mDNS is enabled on your devices and local network.
+If your swarm also consists of ActyxOS nodes running on docker, or your nodes cannot use mDNS, you can use an ActyxOS Bootstrap Node to connect them.
+It is configured in each node's settings and will automatically connect all peered nodes in the same swarm to each other.

 ## Host requirements